iworsham/Launch-Mod2-DoctorsOffice/README.md

 Please provide the QUERY (not the answer) that returns each of the following:
 1. The flight numbers for all delayed flights (i.e. not on time).
+SELECT * FROM flights WHERE on_time = false;
-2. The count of delayed flights.
+3. The count of delayed flights.
+SELECT on_time , COUNT(on_time) FROM flights WHERE on_time = false GROUP BY flights.i
-3. The sum of prices for all flights arriving to Raleigh-Durham (`RDU`).
+5. The sum of prices for all flights arriving to Raleigh-Durham (`RDU`).
+SELECT SUM(price) FROM flights WHERE arrive_city = 'RDU';
-4. The average price for all flights in the database.
+7. The average price for all flights in the database.
+SELECT  AVG(price) FROM flights;
-5. The average price for all flights arriving to Raleigh-Durham.
+9. The average price for all flights arriving to Raleigh-Durham.
-6. The departure city and number of flights departing from each city.
+10. The departure city and number of flights departing from each city.
-7. The count of airlines in the database.
+11. The count of airlines in the database.
-8. The count of flights in the database.
+12. The count of flights in the database.
-9. The flight number, departure city, arrival city, price, and airline name of each flight.
+13. The flight number, departure city, arrival city, price, and airline name of each flight.
 Do not return the airline ID number.
-10. The airline name, flight number, and price of each flight on the Delta airline.
+14. The airline name, flight number, and price of each flight on the Delta airline.
 (Assume that you do not know the ID number of the Delta airline.
 In a larger database, you would be expected to memorize ID numbers).

 ## Submission